 If you follow the steps below thoroughly, then this will be your first and last time learning the basics of a soaker hose.
 So, let’s get to it.

-How To Lay A Soaker Hose
+Here’s How You Should Lay Your Soaker Hose

 We encourage you to read these steps carefully until you have a good grasp on how to use a soaker hose, and we recommend watching the video tutorial before starting the process.